svanderburg/nix-androidenvtests/README.md

 License
 =======
-The contents of this package (except for the Android example project) is convered by the same license as Nixpkgs -- the
+The contents of this package (except for the Android example project) is covered by the same license as Nixpkgs -- the
 [MIT license](https://opensource.org/licenses/MIT).